DragonSenses/Algorithms/LeetCode/88-merge-sorted-array/problem.md

 ### **Insights**

+#### **Interview Tips:**
+- This is a medium-level solution to an easy-level problem.
+Many of "easy" problems actually harbor deeper layers of optimization, and strong candidates are expected to uncover those layers.
+Don't stop at the brute-force approach—look for hidden efficiency.

+- Whenever you're asked to modify arrays **in-place**, consider iterating **backwards**.
+This change in direction often makes overwriting challenges disappear and reveals a more elegant solution.

 #### **Observation Insight: Space Complexity Considerations**

 The forward approach (copying `nums1` and merging) achieves optimal time complexity `O(m + n)` but requires `O(m)` extra space.
 The challenge stems from needing to preserve `nums1`'s original data during merging.